 This isn’t just another list.
 This is a discussion about your need to essentially trick your mind into accepting the changes you want to make and being motivated.
 Our May “Let’s Talk”* from Vive Smart 2016 touched on change and motivation a lot, so be sure to request your access to it.
 But for now, we are going to give you a general overview of your fundamentals to getting organized.

 Address that change is scary.

 Admitting that you are afraid of uncertainty is not bad.
 It’s an action step!
-Once you’ve admitted that you are afraid of change, you can begin deconstructing what scares you, set your goals, make your SWOT analysis *, and make a plan with micro-goals.
+Once you’ve acknowledged that you are fearful of change, you can begin deconstructing what scares you, set your goals, make your SWOT analysis *, and create a plan with micro-goals.